ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Parameters
    * _none_
   * Returns
-   * `bool` - Returns if the player is in a physics falling state or not.
+   * `bool` - Returns true if the body is currently falling via gravity or via teleport.

-The IsFalling method will return if the class is using physics based falling and is currently in a falling state.
+The IsFalling method returns the falling state of the body.

-#### StartPhysicsFall/1
+#### IsMoving/0

-  > `public void StartPhysicsFall(Vector3 velocity)`
+  > `public bool IsMoving()`

   * Parameters
-   * `Vector3 velocity` - The starting velocity to use at the start of a fall.
+   * _none_
   * Returns
+   * `bool` - Returns true if the user is currently walking around their play area space.

+The IsMoving method returns the moving within play area state of the body.

+#### IsLeaning/0

+  > `public bool IsLeaning()`

+  * Parameters
    * _none_

-The StartPhysicsFall method initializes the physics based fall state, enable physics and send out the `PresenceFallStarted` event.
+  * Returns
+   * `bool` - Returns true if the user is considered to be leaning over an object.

+The IsLeaning method returns the leaning state of the user.

-#### StopPhysicsFall/0
+#### OnGround/0

-  > `public void StopPhysicsFall()`
+  > `public bool OnGround()`

   * Parameters
    * _none_
   * Returns
-   * _none_

-The StopPhysicsFall method ends the physics based fall state, disables physics and send out the `PresenceFallEnded` event.
+   * `bool` - Returns true if the play area is on the ground and false if the play area is in the air.

+The OnGround method returns whether the user is currently standing on the ground or not.

 ### Example